kireen-j/baking-recipe-analysis/README.md

 ## Baking Recipe Analysis: What Makes Recipes Successful?

 ## Project Overview
 This project analyzes 469 baking recipes to uncover what drives high user ratings.
 By examining cooking time and ingredient presence against user ratings (2-5 scale), the analysis identifies that longer, ingredient-balanced recipes outperform quick alternatives.
 The finding implies that baking users reward effort and precision over convenience.
-This counterintuitive insight is relevant to recipe development and content strategy.
+This counterintuitive insight may be relevant to recipe development and content strategy.

 ## Dataset Description
 - **Source:** Kaggle - Better Recipes for a Better Life (https://www.kaggle.com/datasets/thedevastator/better-recipes-for-a-better-life/data)